nikiforosbotis/Viagogo-Coding-Challenge/README.md

 ## Run program:

+In order to compile and run the program, you need to follow one of the two following options:

 1. (Windows & Linux) Clone the repository and run the following command, after you have cd to the corresponding directory.

    `g++ -Wall -g event.h ticket.h event.cpp ticket.cpp main.cpp -o grid`